saicharan8855/MLops_Learning/05.FastAPI Basics/27 Day FastAPI POST Body/learnings.md

 ## Why This Matters in MLOps

 Two real production lessons collided today by accident.
 First — automatic request validation is exactly what protects a deployed model from receiving four strings instead of four floats and crashing somewhere deep inside the prediction logic; FastAPI stops bad data at the door.
-Second — a `ConnectionRefused` error from a client is one of the most common real-world support tickets in any system with a client and a server running separately: "it's not working" almost always means "is the other side even running right now?" before it means anything more complicated.
+Second — a `ConnectionRefused` error from a client is one of the most common real-world support tickets in any system with a client and a server running separately: "it's not working" almost always means "is the other side even running right now?" before it means anything more complicaed.

 ---